A time-dependent regularization of the Redfield equation: Regularization procedures

-$\text{Var}(x) \coloneqq \langle x^2 \rangle - \langle x \rangle^2$ is the variance of $x \in \mathbb{R}^{N^2}$.
-The same result was obtained in Refs.~\cite{Whitney2008, Davidovic2021}.
-Notice that the bigger the variances the bigger the magnitude of the negative eigenvalue, hence the regularization is expected to cause minimum disturbance when the environment correlation function is quite flat in frequency space.
-A similar expression can be found in Ref.~\cite{Becker2021}.
-There the authors parametrically splitted the Redfield equation in a ``positive'' and a ``negative'' contribution, minimizing the latter with an optimized choice of the parameters.
-For a single noise channel this is equivalent to our formulation, since if we write $\chi = \chi^+ + \chi^-$, where $\chi^- \coloneqq (\chi - \sqrt{\chi^\dagger \chi})/2$, then $\norm{\chi-\chi^+} = \norm{\chi^-}$ and we know that $\chi^+$ minimizes $\norm{\chi-P}$ for positive semidefinite $P$.
+A similar result was obtained in Refs.~\cite{Whitney2008, Becker2021, Davidovic2022}.
+In particular, in Ref.~\cite{Becker2021} the authors parametrically splitted the Redfield equation in a ``positive'' and a ``negative'' contribution, minimizing the latter with an optimized choice of the parameters.
+For a single noise channel this is equivalent to our formulation, since if we write $\chi = \chi^+ + \chi^-$, where $\chi^- \coloneqq (\chi - \sqrt{\chi^\dagger \chi})/2$, then $\norm*{\chi-\chi^+} = \norm*{\chi^-}$ and we know that $\chi^+$ minimizes $\norm{\chi-P}$ for positive semidefinite $P$.
 Our approach generalizes this view, since it provides a well-defined procedure to regularize the Kossakowski matrix with an arbitrary number of (even correlated) noise channels.

+Notice that the bigger the variances in Eq.~\eqref{eq:V} the bigger the magnitude of the negative eigenvalue $\lambda_-$, hence the regularization is expected to cause minimum disturbance when the environment correlation function is quite flat over the set of Bohr frequencies of the system.
+This is consistent with a Markovian dynamics requirement.
+In fact, the magnitude of the negative eigenvalue of the Kossakowski matrix has been used before to quantify non-Markovianity~\cite{Hall2014}, and is related to the well-known non-Markovianity measure introduced by Rivas, Huelga, and Plenio in Ref.~\cite{Rivas2010}.

-To conclude, let us provide the expression for the regularized Kossakowski matrix in the single noise channel scenario (cf. Eq.~\eqref{eq:reg-chi-single-noise}).
+To conclude, let us provide the expression for the regularized Kossakowski matrix in the single noise channel scenario [cf.~Eq.~\eqref{eq:reg-chi-single-noise}].
 It is given by $\chi^+ = \lambda_+ \dyad{+}$, where $\ket{+}$ is the normalized eigenvector associated with $\lambda_+$.
 For simplicity, let us indicate here $\lambda \equiv \lambda_+$.
 Given the shape of $a/b$ in \eqref{eq:chi_spectrum}, consider the eigenvector

 A calculation shows that

 The normalized eigenvector is therefore $\ket{+} = a \ket{G} + b\ket{A}$ with

 and then $\chi^+ = \lambda(a \ket{G} + b\ket{A})(a^* \bra{G} + b^* \bra{A})$.
 Using the expressions given above, one finds after some algebra that the components of $\chi^+$ are